corvus-dotnet/Corvus.Pipelines/README.md

 ## What is it?

-A low-allocation, extensible pipeline composition library, supporting sync and async pipeline steps arranged into terminating and non-terminating pipelines.
+A low-allocation, extensible pipeline composition library, supporting sync and async functional pipeline steps arranged into terminating and non-terminating pipelines.

 Out-of-the-box, it includes support for exception and error handling, logging, and cancellation.

 Amongst other features, it supports (but does not require) ["railway oriented programming"](https://fsharpforfunandprofit.com/rop/) - avoiding exception throwing, and offering a functional approach to termination, error handling, and retries.

-If you're familiar with these terms and know that's what you want, you can [skip ahead to the getting started section](#getting-started).
+If you're familiar with these terms and know that's what you want, you can [review the ubiquitous language](./docs/ubiquitous-language.md) (so we can avoid miscommunication when using overloaded terminology), and  [skip ahead to the getting started section](#getting-started).

 If you'd like to understand more about the thinking behind **Corvus.Pipelines** then read on.